 Selected Partner Resources

-NEW!
-Habitat Health Impact Consulting has developed a new resource kit that provides HIA practitioners with information that will help them conduct HIAs of industrial projects such as manufacturing facilities, waste treatment facilities, mines, mills, or oil or gas facilities.
+Habitat Health Impact Consulting developed a resource kit that provides HIA practitioners with information that will help them conduct HIAs of industrial projects such as manufacturing facilities, waste treatment facilities, mines, mills, or oil or gas facilities.
 The kit provides information to help ask the right questions, obtain the right information about the project, and scope the potential health issues appropriately.

 Health Impact Assessment (HIA): Selected Resources from the National Collaborating Centre for Healthy Public Policy – This inventory is intended as an introduction to the field of HIA practice as applied to policy development.
 It is based on a review of the literature on this subject carried out by the National Collaborating Centre for Healthy Public Policy (NCCHPP) between March and July of 2008.
 An update of this document was conducted in November 2011.
 It does not claim to be completely exhaustive, but it reflects the information available at the time the review was carried out.